The eco-friendly travel packing list for backpackers

 Wax Wraps – Sustainable, Eco Friendly.
 Wax wraps are small and packable, but perfect to whip out when you need to pack lunch for the day.
 Use them to wrap your sandwiches or store some chopped up fruit and veggie snacks for the road.

 Reusable Canvas Bag – Sustainable, Eco-friendly.
 Another small, fold-away item that can be perfect when you need to carry a few more bits.
-Use them for getting food at the market (cooking in your hostel or apartment can save so much money!), carrying enough food for that long train trip, or storing your dirty laundry on the way to the laundrette.
+Use them for getting food at the market, carrying enough food for that long train trip, or storing your dirty laundry on the way to the laundrette.

 General Travel Essentials